We uphold the civil rights of all people in the United States.

 If you have been mistreated by law enforcement (including while incarcerated), believe you have been a victim of a hate crime, or a victim of human trafficking, we can help get you to the right place.

-Choose from this list to see examples.
+Choose from this list to see example civil rights violations:

 Fired, not hired, or demoted for reasons unrelated to job performance or qualifications

 Inappropriately asked to provide immigration documentation

 If you think you’ve experienced a similar situation, learn how to report a civil rights violation.